 - History of cancer in remission

-- Stroke recovery (typically after stabilization period)
+- Stroke History (typically after stabilization period)

-- Depression, anxiety or Bipolar Disorder
+- Mental Health Conditions: depression, anxiety or Bipolar Disorder

 - Sleep apnea or obesity